zmartzone/lua-resty-openidc/README.md

              --token_endpoint_auth_method = ["client_secret_basic"|"client_secret_post"],
              --ssl_verify = "no"

+             --accept_none_alg = false
+             -- if your OpenID Connect Provider doesn't sign its id tokens -- (uses the "none" signature algorithm) then set this to true.

              --renew_access_token_on_expiry = true
              -- whether this plugin shall try to silently renew the access token once it is expired if a refresh token is available.
              -- if it fails to renew the token, the user will be redirected to the authorization endpoint.